 Greetings in the name of Jesus!
-We're Glad You Reached out to Us Today and we're grateful for your prayerful interest in considering Ordination with The Diocese.
+We're Glad You Reached out to Us Today and we're grateful for your prayerful interest in considering Ordination with The Diocese or Society.

 Ordination in Historic Succession or "Holy Orders" is the rite in which God gives authority and the grace of the Holy Spirit to those who are being made bishops, priests, and deacons through prayer and the laying on of hands by a bishop.
 Each of the three-fold orders carry with it a unique ministry to serve God's people, the Church, and the community.

 Please note that vestments and clergy shirts are optional attire for our deacons and priests.

 are called to a special ministry of servanthood directly under their bishop to serve all people; particularly the poor, the weak, the sick, and the lonely.
 Deacons interpret to the Church the needs, concerns, and hopes of the world.

 A deacon is to study the Holy Scriptures, to seek nourishment from them, and to model their life upon them.
 Deacons are to make Christ and His redemptive love known, by word and example, to those among whom they live, and work, and worship.